 You can make an appointment directly with the city hall.
-You can find your city hall by searching your location and ‘city hall’ On their websites, you can usually make appointments online or by phone.
+You can find your city hall by searching for your location and ‘city hall’.
+On their websites, you can usually make appointments online or by phone.
 If you know when you will be arriving, it might be best to schedule ahead of time.
-On this downloadable guide you can find the websites and phone numbers of each major city hall.

 What do I need to bring to my city hall registration?

-As an EU student, you need to bring a proof of identity (passport or ID), proof of address, and your original birth certificate.
-You also need to make sure they are legalized, if need be.
+As an EU student, you need to bring a proof of identity (passport or ID), proof of address, your original birth certificate, and your housing contract.
+You also need to make sure they are legalized if need be.

 Non-EU students, listen up